The Best Comprehensive Guide for Independent Insurance Brokers

 To obtain a license, you will need to sit for a state-regulated insurance broker exam.
 Depending on your specialty, you might need to take multiple exams.
 The test is offered by the Financial Industry Regulatory Authority.
-This exam will be held at a testing site where you’ll be placed at a computer.
+This exam is held at a testing site.
+You’ll probably take it on a computer.
 The date and time will be scheduled beforehand, and the test usually lasts for two to three hours.

-Some states require you to submit your biometrics and may also conduct a background check.
+Some states require you to submit your biometrics such as scans of your fingerprints, and may also conduct a background check.

 Step 4: Submit Your Application and Get Hired

 Once you’ve passed your exam, you can apply for a job at a brokerage firm.
-See that you submit your application right away to avoid missing any deadlines.
-Entry-level jobs comprise of either at a customer service desk or as an assistant to a broker.
-As you start gaining more experience and become more familiar with the inner workings of the firm and the industry, you can transition onto:
+Be sure to submit your application right away to avoid missing any deadlines.
+Entry-level jobs consist of either a customer service position or an assistant to a broker.
+As you start gaining more experience and become more familiar with the inner workings of the firm and the industry, you can transition into:

 - Customer service representative (handle insurance transactions)